-Accepted to the ESS program?
+Accepted to the EPS program?
 Eager to read?
 Here are some books and articles that will help you get ready for your studies at Masaryk University.
 Hint: You can access journals and journal articles via remote access to University's subscriptions.

 Security Studies and International Relations

 Security Studies and International Relations are the root disciplines of the emerging Energy Security Studies field of study.
 Being aware of their theoretical foundations helps understand and interpret energy policy patterns found around the World.

 - Williams, P. D. (2008).
 Security Studies: An introduction.
 Routledge.

 - McGlinchey, S. (2016).
 International Relations.
 Bristol: E-International Relations Publishing.
 Available here.

 - Lawson, S. (2015).
 Theories of International Relations: Contending approaches to world politics.
 Polity Press.